department-of-veterans-affairs/vagov-content/pages/records/get-veteran-id-cards.md

 ---
 layout: page-breadcrumbs.html
-title: Types of Veteran ID Cards
+title: Types Of Veteran ID Cards
 heading: Types of Veteran ID cards
 display_title: Types of Veteran ID cards
 description: There are many types of identification cards you can use to show you’re a Veteran.
 You only need to have one of them for this purpose.
 Learn about the different types of VA ID cards and other Veteran ID options.